Girl’s Guide to Witchcraft

 “This is an irresistible tale of power and love, friendship and acceptance.
 The main character’s constant and often rambling internal dialogue is suprisingly charming and insightful, endearing readers to her playful quirkiness and private insecurities….” — Romantic Times

-When Jane settles into her new, allergen-infested home, she discovers a hidden chamber lined with ancient books – a world-class collection on witchcraft.
-She begins to read a spellbook, never suspecting that she has the power to work actual magic.
+When Jane settles into her new home, she discovers a hidden chamber lined with books—a world-class collection on witchcraft.
+She begins to read, never suspecting she has the power to work actual magic.
 Her first spell awakens a smart-mouthed feline familiar.
-Her second makes her irresistible to men, starting with her geeky, shy co-worker.
-Those magical workings attract the attention of the local coven, specifically the warder David Montrose.
-Jane resents David’s interference even as she watches her powers spiral out of control.
-Before long, Jane doesn’t know who she should listen to: her well-meaning grandmother, her down-to-earth best friend, her bitchy familiar, her besotted co-worker, her coming-around Imaginary Boyfriend, or her overbearing astral enforcer.
+Her second makes her irresistible to men.
+Those magical workings draw an overbearing astral enforcer, David Montrose.
+Will magic solve Jane’s problems?
+Or only bring her more disasters?

-Girl’s Guide to Witchcraft, the first volume in the Jane Madison Series, is available as an ebook and in print [Buy now!].
+Girl’s Guide to Witchcraft, the first volume in the Jane Madison Series, is available as an Author’s Preferred Edition ebook and in print.
+(An explanation of Author’s Preferred Edition is here.)
+It is also available as an audiobook.
 It has been translated into French as Comment Je Suis Devenue Irresistible!
-[Buy now!]

 <<< Chapter 1 >>>

 Vermin—check.
 Mold and mildew—check.
 Difficult patrons—check.
 But there was no course in witchcraft, no syllabus for sorcery.
 If only I’d been properly prepared for my first real job.